-My recent journey to Namibia reminded me of a two-week safari I took five summers ago to East Africa.
+As we ease toward summer, I've been recalling a two-week safari to East Africa that I took six summers ago, a life-changing experience that widened my heart and inspired my mind.
 Below is the second in a series of dispatches I wrote on that trip.

 AMBOSELI NATIONAL RESERVE -- We’ve just stepped off an 18-seat Air Kenya propeller plane onto the airstrip at Amboseli National Reserve.
 Vast brown savannah surrounds us.
 A nearby herd of ungainly, big-horned wildebeest stares at the noisy, propeller-beaked bird that just disrupted their grazing.
 Beyond them sleek-striped zebra munch, flanks twitching, on the grass.
 To their distant left a trio of Thompsen’s gazelles leap toward the green foothills of Mount Kilimanjaro, whose flanks disappear into masses of gray clouds.